chan2git/daily_commute_text/README.md

 ### Twilio API
 Visit https://twilio.com to begin registration for your Twilio API credentials.
 After registration, be sure to enable a Twilio phone number, which will be the number sending the text messages.

-Please note that recicpient phone numbers need to be verified before they can receive Twilio text messages.
+Please note that recipient phone numbers need to be verified before they can receive Twilio text messages.

 **Twilio SMS API documentation:** https://www.twilio.com/docs/sms